adobe/aem-upload/README.md

 # Background

 In legacy AEM Assets, a single post request to createAsset servlet is enough for uploading files.
-Skyline uses direct binary access, which requires a more involved algorithm.
+Newer versions of AEM use direct binary access, which requires a more involved algorithm.

 This tool is provided for making uploading easier, and can be used as a command line executable